Aiven-Open/klaw-docs/docs/docs/HowTo/notifications/email-notification.md

 Email notifications can be sent to users when actions are performed in Klaw that require their attention.

-Skip to see all notifications sent and to which users `Email matrix` below
+Skip to see all notifications sent and to which users [Email Matrix](#email-matrix) below

 ## Configure email notifications